aionnetwork/aion-docs/aion-virtual-machine/maven/_index.md

 More information on Maven archetypes specifically can be found on the [Apache Maven website](https://maven.apache.org/guides/introduction/introduction-to-archetypes.html).

-### Archetype Goals

-Each Maven archetype has goals assigned to it.
-These are functions that the archetype can run.

-- `aion4j:clean`: Default phase for this goal is _clean_.
-To clean storage folder in case of embedded AVM deployment.
-- `aion4j:deploy`: Deploy the contract / `dapp.jar` to an embedded AVM.
-This goal needs to invoked explicitly from the command line.
-- `aion4j:call`: Call contract method.
-Uses `eth_call` method during remote kernel call.
-- `aion4j:contract-txn`: Used to send a transaction while using a testnet kernel or remote kernel.
-It uses `eth_sendTransaction` API internally
-- `aion4j:init`: Default phase for this goal is _initialize_.
-It initializes the project with required AVM dependencies.
-Currently it copies all required AVM `.jar`s to a `lib` folder under project's folder.
-You can also manually create this `lib` folder or point to an existing AVM `lib` folder through the plugin's configuration parameter.
-- `aion4j:prepack`: Default phase _prepare-package_.
-Copy `org-aion-avm-userlib.jar` classes to target folder for packaging with the application's jar.
-- `aion4j:class-verifier`: To verify the Java Class List whitelist classes in the contract.
-- `aion4j:deploy`: Extend the deploy goal for remote deployment.

 ### Development Repository

 The code for the Aion4j archetype can be found on [Github](https://github.com/satran004/aion4j-maven-plugin).
 This repository has been completed by a third party developer who was awarded a bounty through the [Aion Bounty Program](https://aion.network/bounty/).